 Azathioprine is a drug that was originally developed to prevent graft rejection in transplant patients.
 It has been available since the 1960s and has been used for many years to treat severe eczema.
 Clinical trials in the 1990s provided good evidence that azathioprine is effective for resistant moderate-to-severe disease.
 It has also frequently been used in other skin diseases as a means of reducing oral steroid use.
-However, azathioprine is not licensed for use in atopic eczema and is prescribed ‘off license’ only by a specialist doctor such as a dermatologist.
+However, azathioprine is not licensed for use in atopic eczema and is prescribed ‘off-license’ by dermatologists.

 How does azathioprine work?

 Azathioprine is an immunosuppressant drug that is also known as an antimetabolite.
 It interferes with the growth of certain types of white blood cells (lymphocytes) that are involved in creating the inflammation associated with eczema.
-It takes a little longer to work compared to ciclosporin and benefits are usually not seen until after 4-6 weeks after starting treatment, so it is less suitable for acute flares because it takes longer to take effect.
+It takes a little longer to work than ciclosporin – it can take 2 to 3 months for an improvement to be seen – so it is less suitable for acute flares.
 Further improvements then occur over the next few months.

 When is azathioprine used?

-Azathioprine is mainly used in the UK to treat people with severe atopic eczema that is unresponsive to normal topical treatment.
+Azathioprine is mainly used in the UK to treat people with severe atopic eczema that is unresponsive to conventional topical treatments.
 The reasons for prescribing azathioprine are similar to those for ciclosporin, although it is less suitable for acute flares because it takes longer to take effect.
 Azathioprine is available as 25 mg and 50 mg tablets.
-For patients with normal thiopurine methyltransferase (see ‘side effects’ section, below), azathioprine can be taken as a single dose.
-But if side effects such as sickness occur, dividing the dose and taking twice a day may help.
+The dose is calculated based on the patient’s weight.
+For patients with normal thiopurine methyltransferase, azathioprine can be taken as a single dose.
+But if side effects such as sickness occur, dividing the dose and taking it twice a day may help.
 A starting dose of 2 mg/kg is often used initially, and then the dose is gradually increased according to the response.
 The usual maintenance dose is between 100 mg and 250 mg per day (2.5 mg/kg per day).

 What are the side effects of azathioprine?

 Certain tablets increase the risk of side effects with azathioprine and should therefore be avoided.
 If any new tablets are considered, it is important to let the doctor know you are taking azathioprine.
-In particular, allopurinol – a drug that is used to treat gout – can cause severe bone-marrow suppression.
-Warfarin (used to thin the blood), and some antibiotics (such as Septrin and trimethoprim) may have a similar effect and should be avoided.
-Some blood pressure tablets (those that are ACE inhibitors) should also be avoided.
+Allopurinol and Febuxostat, medications to treat gout, should not be taken with azathioprine.
+Warfarin (used to thin the blood) and some antibiotics (such as Septrin and Trimethoprim) should be avoided too.
+Some blood pressure tablets (those that are angiotensin-converting enzyme (ACE) inhibitors) should also be avoided.

 What blood tests are needed?